ahenrij/univ-rennes1-m1miage-mpc-project/README.md

 | Model                               | Gen. Error | Kaggle Error |
 |-------------------------------------|:----------:|:------------:|
 |  XGBoost with features selection    |   1.30622  |  __1.40666__ |

+<br><br>

+We could have better performances with some data pre-processing and hyperparamters tuning but those are way out of the scope of this course.